Wildfire Fighter Training Program

 Category

-The Wildfire Fighter Training Program prepares individuals for employment in the forestry industry, including tree planters, fire suppression workers, and wildfire interface workers (fuel management).
+The Wildfire Fighter Training micro-credential prepares individuals for employment in the forestry industry as wildfire fighters, fire suppression workers and wildfire interface workers (fuel management).

-Participants will undergo a comprehensive training program that equips them with the necessary skills and knowledge to competently and safely function as entry-level workers in the forestry resource sector.
+Participants will undergo a comprehensive training program that equips them with the necessary skills and knowledge to competently and safely function as entry-level workers.
 This includes training in first aid, workplace safety, equipment safety and operation, safety standards, and industry-standard certification.

 Prerequisites

-In addition to meeting the general admission requirements to Selkirk College (see Policy 8611: Admissions), the applicant must meet the following Wildfire Fighter requirements by writing a letter of intent that includes a short paragraph outlining one's interest in the program and confirms that the student will have the following in place in time for the program start date:
+In addition to meeting the general admission requirements to Selkirk College (see Policy 8611: Admissions), the applicant must meet the following Wildfire Fighter requirements:

-• Access to a vehicle to attend field trips
+• Have access to transportation to attend off-campus field trips.

-• Safety boots with minimum 3" ankle protection
+• Safety boots with a minimum 8" ankle protection

 • Hard hat with face shield